JetBrains/teamcity-documentation/topics/teamcity-cloud-documentation.md

 TeamCity Cloud Beta has the following limitations comparing to On-premises:
 * Limited server configuration.
 * No automatic server diagnostics.
 * Data is backed up and cleaned up automatically.
-The set of available configuration options may differ from the On-premises installations.
+The set of available configuration options may differ from the On-Premises installations.
 * Some settings are unavailable to TeamCity Cloud administrators: for example, cloud profiles' configuration or changing the location for storing external artifacts.
 * No plugin management.
 The following bundled plugins are currently disabled:
     * LDAP support